-This award is given to a student who is willing to is compassionate and sensitive, help his/her peer in any small way when in need, be it academically or otherwise, willingly offers to assist his/her teachers in various duties.
+This award is given to a student who is compassionate and sensitive, is willing to help his/her peer in any small way when in need, be it academically or otherwise.
+Willingly offers to assist his/her teachers in various duties.
 A student must score minimum 2 points to qualify this award.